DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 "How?"

 Milo grinned, though it didn't reach his eyes.
 "That's where I come in.
-I'm good at tracing digital signatures.
+I'm good at tracing signatures.
 If they left any kind of resonance footprint, I can probably track it.
 Won't give us a name, but it might give us context.
 Institutional?
 Private?
 Government?"

 "And then?"